How to Connect a WiFi Booster to a New Router

 Conclusion

 The best location for the Wi-Fi booster is halfway between the dead spot and the router.
-This allows those in rooms further than the router to get as good coverage as those near the router.
+This allows those in rooms beyond the router to get as good coverage as those near the router.

 The best option is to buy a wireless box instead of a wired connection.
-The setup is easy, fast, and can be done by anyone within minutes as long as there are no complex configurations needed.
+The setup is easy, fast, and can be done by anyone within minutes as long as no complex configurations are needed.

-Dead spots can be very frustrating, and they prevent you from comfortably using Wi-Fi.
-If you run into any problems when setting up your Wi-Fi booster, contact the manufacturer.
+Dead spots can be very frustrating and prevent you from comfortably using Wi-Fi.
+Contact the manufacturer if you run into any problems when setting up your Wi-Fi booster.

 See Also